 IRA Qualified Charitable Distribution – A Great Way to Give

-Contributing from your IRA to a fund at the Community Foundation (IRA Qualified Charitable Distribution (QCD) is an easy way to reduce your tax burden and make a significant gift to support causes you care about.
+Contributing from your IRA to a fund at the Community Foundation for Monterey County (IRA Qualified Charitable Distribution (QCD) is an easy way to reduce your tax burden and make a significant gift to support causes you care about.

 In retirement the IRS requires you to withdraw a certain amount (a required minimum distribution) from your IRA each year whether you need the funds or not, and you pay income tax on every distribution you take.
 You can utilize part of your RMD to direct a gift to benefit the causes of your choice.